Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Approach

 \section{Approach}

 In this section, we begin by discussing the models selected for generation and evaluation.
 Then, we demonstrate practical methods for using LLMs to generate data, along with selection strategies to ensure data quality.
 Finally, we describe techniques for fine-tuning pre-trained LMs in fault localization and clone detection tasks.
+The overview of our approach is shown in Fig.~\ref{fig:overview}.